-Sometimes blue morpho butterflies can find very unusual sources of food.
+Sometimes blue morpho butterflies can find very unusual food sources.
 As a rule, they use their long proboscis to feed on fermenting fruit and leaves.

 - This type of behavior is far less rare than you might think.

-- Butterfly lovers yearly make attempts to lure this rare butterfly with smelly treats in order to take a picture.
+- Butterfly lovers try to lure this rare butterfly with smelly treats to take a picture yearly.

 Morpho butterflies can help spread fungal spores.